robmuh/robmuh.github.com/_posts/2014-08-03-language-editors.markdown

 Of course there are other languages, but we currently don't concern ourselves with them at SkilStak.
-Even though some of these might not be my personal favorites, they are clearly and fundamentally relevent to today's technology requirements.
+Even though some of these might not be my personal favorites, they are clearly and fundamentally relevant to today's technology requirements.
 In other words, if you learn them you can easily get a job and get paid to code in them.

 ## Not So Sublime

 Note SublimeText has fallen off (although I paid for it).
-The creator has long since abandonned regular updates (infuriating the plugin community with his lack of responsiveness and release of the code to open source).
+The creator has long since abandoned regular updates (infuriating the plugin community with his lack of responsiveness and release of the code to open source).
 It is also insanely complicated to setup when the very reason a lot of people use it is for easy of use.
 For example, configuring